The major offers a solid undergraduate education in political and social science.

-The major in political science offers a solid undergraduate education in political science and the liberal arts and prepares graduates for a variety of careers in government organizations at the national, state, and local levels, interest groups, political parties, political consulting, lobbying organizations, campaign management, political polling, media and journalism, pre-law education for law school, or for employment in the legal professions, international businesses, multinational corporations, international organizations, etc.
+Graduates are prepared for careers in government organizations, interest groups, political parties, political consulting, lobbying organizations, campaign management, political polling, media and journalism and pre-law education for law school.
+Other career options include legal professions, international businesses, multinational corporations, international organizations, etc.